Karuhanga/lingo-client/README.md

 -

 Pending;
-- Calculate suggestions
-- Suggest words
 - Add words to local dictionary
 - Upload all words
-- Use indexed db fixes(investigate https://www.npmjs.com/package/react-indexed-db-hooks)
 - stored dictionary versioning
+- improve word suggestions
 - move words to infinite scroll

+Nive to have;
+- Use indexed db fixes(investigate https://www.npmjs.com/package/react-indexed-db-hooks)

 This repository contains the source code used by the [Yo Office generator](https://github.com/OfficeDev/generator-office) when you create a new Office Add-in that appears in the task pane.
 You can also use this repository as a sample to base your own project from if you choose not to use the generator.